LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 ### Steps

-1. Spin up a local cluster and deploy Sock Shop using the manifests from `sockshop-master`:
+1. Spin up a local cluster and deploy Demo Shop using the manifests from `demo-shop`:

    ```bash
     bash infra/kind/up.sh
    ```

-   This creates a kind cluster, installs Prometheus and Grafana via Helm, and deploys the Sock Shop demo application.
+   This creates a kind cluster, installs Prometheus and Grafana via Helm, and deploys the Demo Shop demo application.
-   The Sock Shop manifest is included locally at `infra/kind/sock-shop.yaml` and the full source lives under `sockshop-master/`.
+   The Demo Shop manifest is included locally at `infra/kind/demo-shop.yaml` and the full source lives under `demo-shop/`.

 2. Generate a certificate and create the TLS secret: